Vegoia/vegoia.github.io/_posts/2024-10-15-Furoshiki.md

   sidebar: left
 ---

-The instructive book "Furoshiki and the Japanese Art of Gift Wrapping" from Tokoko Kakita released in 2021 by Laurence King Publishing is the subject of this post.
+The instructive book 'Furoshiki and the Japanese Art of Gift Wrapping' from Tokoko Kakita released in 2021 by Laurence King Publishing is the subject of this post.

 ## The book